idena-network/idena-docs/docs/iip/iip-1.md

 - `status`: Draft, Review, Final, Stagnant, Withdrawn, Living

-- `type`: One of Standards Track, Meta, or Informational
+- `type`: Standard, Meta, or Informational

 - `created`: Date the IIP was created on